amphipath/amphipath.github.io/_posts/2022-09-22-Kalos-Patterns.md

 Kalos slams the area in front of him for 30% max HP in damage and knocking people back while also Stunning them for 1 second.
 12 second cooldown.
 Avoid by being on the platform above/below him.

-### Barrage
+### Watcher's Roar

 <span style="margin:auto;display:table;"><img src="/assets/kalos/p1barrage small.gif"></span>

 Kalos roars and launches a barrage of rockets.
 The roar is a weak initial hit around him that does 5% max HP in damage and Seals for 1 second, and is meant to trap people into getting hit by the second hit which happens 0.84 seconds later and does 999% max HP in damage.
 Both hits have the same area.

-The cooldown of this attack is unusual in that while most boss attacks start off-cooldown, Barrage (in both phases) starts on a cooldown of 150 seconds (2 min 30s) when the party first enters.
+The cooldown of this attack is unusual in that while most boss attacks start off-cooldown, Roar (in both phases) starts on a cooldown of 150 seconds (2 min 30s) when the party first enters.
 If the boss is not bound at all, most parties will enter at 29:50 and the first Barrage will occur at 27:20.
 However, *the cooldown does not tick while the boss is bound*, and hence binding it will delay the attack.
 For the most part in KMS, this practically means that it occurs on a 2m40s cooldown.
 However, interactions with Zero's Critical Bind, longer binds like Archmage I/L's Freezing Breath, and Lucid's Earrings are as of yet untested.

+*(KMST 1.2.146 has indicated that the cooldown not ticking while the boss is binded may be a bug.
+Will verify on live patch)*

-When Barrage is used, *a machine (at random) will become hacked instantly* (unless all 4 are already hacked), independent of the normal 1-minute timer.
+When Roar is used, *a machine (at random) will become hacked instantly* (unless all 4 are already hacked), independent of the normal 1-minute timer.

 # Phase 2-1